Robustness Analysis on Foundational Segmentation Models: Introduction

 \section{Introduction}

 Visual Segmentation is a longstanding challenge in computer vision, encompassing various tasks.
-These tasks require varying degrees of detail and include semantic \cite{long2015fully,chen2017deeplab, Zheng_2015_ICCV}, panoptic \cite{kirillov2019panoptic, zhang2023simple}, instance \cite{he2017mask, maskdino, wang2023internimage}, and open world entity segmentation {qi2022open}.
-Traditionally, different tasks and datasets were handled independently with specialized models \cite{long2015fully, he2017mask, kirillov2019panoptic, qi2022open}, which did not allow cross-task synergy.
-However, with the advent of versatile transformer-based models \cite{vaswani2017attention, dosovitskiy2020image} and large-scale vision-language pre-training \cite{radford2021learning, chen2020simple, caron2021emerging, mae}, there's a growing shift towards developing comprehensive, multi-purpose, open-vocabulary vision systems, known as Visual Foundation Models (VFMs) \cite{yuan2021florence, li2022grounded, liu2023grounding}.
+These tasks require varying degrees of detail and include semantic \cite{long2015fully,chen2017deeplab, Zheng_2015_ICCV}, panoptic \cite{kirillov2019panoptic, zhang2023simple}, instance \cite{he2017mask, maskdino, wang2023internimage}.
+Traditionally, different tasks and datasets were handled independently with specialized models \citep{long2015fully, he2017mask, kirillov2019panoptic, qi2022open}, which did not allow cross-task synergy.
+However, with the advent of versatile transformer-based models \citep{vaswani2017attention, dosovitskiy2020image} and large-scale vision-language pre-training \citep{radford2021learning, chen2020simple, caron2021emerging, mae}, there's a growing shift towards developing comprehensive, multi-purpose, open-vocabulary vision systems, known as Visual Foundation Models (VFMs) \cite{yuan2021florence, li2022grounded, liu2023grounding}.

 In addition, inspired by the success of Large Language Models (LLMs), such as ChatGPT \cite{radford2021learning}, VFMs have harnessed the immense potential of foundation models and adapted them to open vocabulary instance segmentation tasks.
-For example, Segment Anything (SAM) \cite{segmentanything}, ODISE \cite{odise} and SegGPT \cite{wang2023seggpt} possesses the ability to segment any object within images without the requirement for further training.
-Such a breakthrough has ushered in many new opportunities in many safety critical real-world applications including self-driving cars, health, etc \cite{ma2023segment, yang2023track, ge2023building, deng2023segment}.
+For example, VFMs like Segment Anything (SAM) \cite{segmentanything}, ODISE \cite{odise} possesses the ability to segment any object within images without the requirement for further training.
+Such a breakthrough has ushered in many new opportunities in many safety critical real-world applications including autonomous vehicles, healthcare systems, etc. \cite{ma2023segment, yang2023track, ge2023building, deng2023segment}.